davidepatti/noxim/README.md

 -----------

 If you are working on Ubuntu, you can install noxim and all the dependencies with the following command:
+(be sure of copying the entire line, i.e., ending with "unbuntu.sh)

     bash <(wget -qO- --no-check-certificate https://raw.githubusercontent.com/davidepatti/noxim/master/other/setup/ubuntu.sh)